-Prior research has identified two regions in the operculoinsular region that are specifically involved in pain-related somatosensory processing: OP1, the most caudal area of the parietal operculum, and dpINS (19-23).
-To identify whether social rejection and physical pain coactivated these areas, we performed a priori ROI analyses on these regions (see Methods for details regarding ROI definition).
-As Fig. 3 illustrates, the overlap between social rejection and physical pain fell within both of these regions bilaterally (P < 0.05 FWER-corrected for each ROI) (see Fig. 3 A and B for statistics).
+Prior research has identified two regions in the operculo-insular region that are specifically involved in pain-related somatosensory processing: OP1, the most caudal area of the parietal operculum, and dpINS priori ROI analyses on these regions (see Methods for details regarding ROI definition).
+As Fig. 3 illustrates, the overlap between social rejection and physical pain fell within both of these regions rejection (Ex-partner > Friend) and physical pain (Hot > Warm) in pain-processing bilaterally (P < 0.05 FWER-corrected for each ROI) (see Fig. 3 A and B for statistics).